Ravencentric/juicenet-cli/README.md

     poetry shell
     ```

+    ```sh
+    python -m juicenet --help
+    ```

 ## Usage

-Before you can use this, you'll have to fill out [`juicenet.yaml`](https://github.com/Ravencentric/juicenet-cli/blob/main/juicenet.yaml).
+Before you can use this, you'll have to fill out [`juicenet.yaml`](https://github.com/Ravencentric/juicenet-cli/blob/main/config/juicenet.yaml).
 After you've specified all the values in the config you just have to pass it to juicenet-cli.
 You can do that in one of three ways:

 1. Using the command-line argument: `--config <path>`
 2. Setting an environment variable named `JUICENET_CONFIG`